 Amenities include a communal kitchen, a lounge, a rooftop deck and a casual cafe.

-Located between the CN Tower and the Air Canada Centre in the Entertainment District, the Delta Toronto features an indoor pool, hot tub and yoga studio.
+Located between the CN Tower and the Scotiabank Arena in the Entertainment District, the Delta Toronto features an indoor pool, hot tub and yoga studio.
 Free WiFi access is included.

 Guests can dine in the on-site restaurant, SOCO Kitchen, or relax with a drink in Char No. 5, the hotel’s exclusive Canadian Whisky Bar.